kmkr/cvpartner-phonebook/README.md

 - npm install
 - create a file *server/api-token* containing the auth token for the CV API
 - create a file *server/api-hostname* containing the hostname of the CV API
-- generate a self-signed sertificate
+- *Optional*: generate a self-signed sertificate
   - openssl req -newkey rsa:2048 -new -nodes -x509 -days 365 -keyout serverkey.pem -out servercert.pem
   - place in 'server/ssh' folder.